 Users can also track information across different fields in various locations using tables:

 Farmers can order drones to monitor their fields through the app.
 We designed a special calendar that reflects the information on where the drone must fly, plus when and what they need to check during their flight mission.

 Other than open-source data and drone images, farmers can also get the information about their fields by employing scouts who inspect fields and record agronomic issues by uploading photo footage to the system.

 We made a convenient user interface for the scout that allows them to upload photos and comment on the problems they found.

 A manager then can analyze the scout's images through the Gamaya's user interface:

 To spread the product to a new market, the Gamaya team came up with an idea to create a small product for golf clubs.
 Using the data from drones that get uploaded on the Gamaya platform, golf club owners can have a bird’s-eye view of their entire golf course and study its health.

 They can analyze the irrigation and identify problems across the entire golf course.
 Being able to know which areas require more maintenance than others allows the golf course managers to deploy resources appropriately.

 To design this product we used the main platform as a basis.
 We cut unnecessary elements keeping a large part of the design unchanged.
 This way our client's team saved a great amount of time, costs, and resources.
 They basically built two products at the cost of one.

-During our three-month engagement, we overhauled the user interface making it cleaner and more pleasant to work with.
+During the three-month engagement, we overhauled the user interface and optimized the user experience making it cleaner and more pleasant to work with.
 We changed the UI using ready-made components that led to minimum work on the developer's side.
-This way we helped the Gamaya team reduce the cost of software development.
+This way, in addition to making the product more user-friendly, we helped the Gamaya team reduce the cost of software development.